Mostafaafr/SamuraiPuzzle/README.md

 ![Photo Feb 22 2024, 10 02 03 PM](https://github.com/Mostafaafr/SamuraiPuzzle/assets/72535684/56920828-1a3a-48f5-a7ff-02372c117a14)

 The backside is a samurai image I laser etched into the back that continues with this theme of a silhouetted dark samurai.
 I wrote the poem in Japanese on the left using Japanese calligraphy font.
 It reads "Did I choose this path, or was I chosen?
 Who knows."
 It took a few hours to design and an hour just to etch it.
-The poem is written with traditional Japanese tategaki (vertical writing), and adheres to the rule sof
+The poem is written with traditional Japanese tategaki (vertical writing), and adheres to the rules of vertical writing (punctuation, spacing, etc.)
 ![Photo Feb 22 2024, 10 02 42 PM](https://github.com/Mostafaafr/SamuraiPuzzle/assets/72535684/83272dda-1b72-406d-8fae-f28324cc1f8f)

 Here is a picture of the puzzle pulled apart.
 The swords actually come out of the side; they tuck into the frame and are pieces themselves.